 In Taiwan, Xiao-kang, a young man in his early 20s, lives with his parents in near silence.
 He is plagued by severe neck pain.
 His father is bedeviled by water first leaking into his bedroom and then flooding the apartment; rain is incessant.
 Xiao-kang's mother is overcome by sexual longing for her son, sometimes making seemingly incestuous overtures.
 They try virtually every intervention for Xiao-kang's neck: Western medicine, a chiropractor, acupuncture, an herbal doctor, and a faith healer, Master Liu.
 Are the family's silent dynamics and Xiao-kang's neck pain connected?
 And what about the body floating in the Tamsui River: is everything dead?
-Written by

 Did You Know?

 The director of the movie in which Xiao-Keng floats in the river is played by real-life Hong Kong director Ann Hui

 .
 See more

 Hsiao-kang, I want to go pee.
 Could you turn off the lights?

 [Hsiao-kang turns off the lights